Hubbard Woods Business District Streetscape

 Study focus areas

-The planning process is designed to offer viable enhancement options that improve pedestrian safety, on-street and off-street parking, lighting, pavement, site furnishings, wayfinding signage, trees, plantings, and outdoor seating and dining.
+The planning process was designed to offer viable enhancement options that improve pedestrian safety, on-street and off-street parking, lighting, pavement, site furnishings, wayfinding signage, trees, plantings, and outdoor seating and dining.

 Study outcomes

-This study will result in a Hubbard Woods Business District Streetscape Concept Design Plan report paired with concept plans to help guide future Village discussions and decision-making about specific streetscape improvements in the district.
+This study resulted in a Hubbard Woods Business District Streetscape Concept Design Plan report paired with concept plans to help guide future Village discussions and decision-making about specific streetscape improvements in the district.

 Study area